rolandshoemaker/acme-tls-alpn/draft-ietf-shoemaker-acme-tls-alpn.md

 }
 ~~~~~~~~~~

 The client prepares for validation by constructing a self-signed certificate which MUST contain a acmeValidation-v1 extension and a subjectAlternativeName extension {{!RFC5280}}.
 The subjectAlternativeName extension MUST contain a single dNSName entry where the value is the domain name being validated.
-The acmeValidation-v1 extension MUST contain the SHA-256 digest [FIPS180-4] of the key authorization {{draft-ietf-acme-acme}} for the challenge.
+The acmeValidation-v1 extension MUST contain the SHA-256 digest [FIPS180-4] of the key authorization {{I-D.ietf-acme-acme}} for the challenge.
 The acmeValidation extension MUST be critical so that the certificate isn't inadvertently used to make trust decisions.

 id-pe-acmeIdentifier OBJECT IDENTIFIER ::=  { id-pe 30 }